metosin/reitit/README.md

 ## Routers

-For actual routing, we need to create a `Router`.
+For routing, a `Router` is needed.
 Reitit ships with 2 different router implementations: `LinearRouter` and `LookupRouter`, both based on the awesome [Pedestal](https://github.com/pedestal/pedestal/tree/master/route) implementation.

-`Router` is created with `reitit.core/router`, which takes routes and optionally an options map as arguments.
-The route-tree gets expanded, optionally coerced and compiled to support both fast path- and name-based lookups.
+`Router` is created with `reitit.core/router`, which takes routes and optional options map as arguments.
+The route-tree gets expanded, optionally coerced and compiled. `Router` support both fast path- and name-based lookups.

 Creating a router: